Perhaps nothing is more important to your overall health than getting enough sleep.

 Hands down: having your head on a pillow, eyes closed, .
 Enough sleep is essential.

-“Sleep deficiency is so underreported and undiagnosed,” says Dale Guyer, MD, founder and medical director of The Guyer Institute and Synergy Spa.
+“Sleep deficiency is so underreported and undiagnosed,” says Dale Guyer, MD, founder and medical director of The Guyer Institute.

 “Through my years in integrative health, I’ve often communicated with patients to see if they have a sleep issue.
 If they do, we act.”